AM2R-Modding-Group/AM2R-Modding-Wiki/content/utmt/rooms/creating new rooms/design/_index.md

 - `oBlockScrew`; Screw attack blocks
 {{</hint>}}

-Now you can add breakable blocks in your room!
+{{< img name="breakablesSetup" size=origin >}}

 For backgrounds, you should place an `oBackground` object somewhere in the room.
 Usually they are placed in the top-left of the room.
-The `oBackground` object has create code `load_bgset(value)`.
-The value is the set of backgrounds the object will use.
-For example, `load_bgset(7)` will put the Area 4 background sprites in the background.
-The best way to determine this is finding an `oBackground` object in a different room in the same area as yours or the area your prefer and copying it or its creation code to yours.
-Your room now has a background with parallax movement!

-TODO: above is false, you can easily check what value is used for load_bgset by checking the appropriate script, and then ctrl+clicking the number next to `bgid[0]` under the `argument0 == value` condition.
+The `oBackground` needs create code to function, without it, it will crash the game when trying to load the room.
+Right click on Code on the left side and then click add.
+This will open a blank text window.
+As with rooms, create code follows a naming convention, starting with `gml_RoomCC_` followed by the name of the room the object is located in (in our case it would be `rm_a1a13`) which is then followed by the codes own ID (the number that automatically generates when you first add your code element, in our case `9808`) and finally `_Create`.
+For the actual code itself, we only need one line to make the `oBackground` object function: `load_bgset(value)` where value decides what background will be used.
+If you want to check what value corresponds to what background, open `gml_Script_load_bgset`.
+Here you will see if conditions in the format of `if (argument0 == value)`.
+Inside the code block following these condition there will be a line with `bgid[0]`. `CTRL` click on the number after the = and select the thing that start with bg.
+If you then `CTRL` click on it again you will be taken to a seperate page, showing you what background belongs to the value of the if condition.
+Alternatively, you can always check an existing `oBackground` in a room that has the background that you want, and just take the value from there.

+{{< img name="creationCodeBG" size=origin >}}

+{{<hint type="note">}}
+Remember to actually attach the create code to the object you created it for, objects like `oBackground` will not function and crash when you try to load the room they are located in.
+{{</hint>}}

+{{<columns>}}
+{{< img name="bgInUTMT" size=origin >}}
+<--->
+{{< img name="bgInGame" size=origin >}}
+{{</columns>}}

-Now, your room's collision and destroyable blocks are all layed out, you could even test it out in game right now, but currently you cannot get into your room.
+Now, your room has tiles, collision objects, breakable blocks and a parallax background!
+You could even test it out in game right now, but currently you cannot get into your room.
 For this we will need transitions.
-Covered in the next page